-Teacher representatives from each course and or grade level meet four times a year with district Subject Area Specialists to develop/review curriculum maps, quarterly formative assessments and teacher resources to include instructional materials.
-These District Professional Learning Communities work to ensure that curriculum, instruction and assessment are based on applicable state standards.
-This process is in addition to a standards based instructional materials review program that is used when the district adopts the primary instructional materials for a course.
-The teacher representatives work with instructors and administrators at the school level to ensure that the results of the District Professional Learning Communities are implemented at the school level.
-The curriculum maps which include links to vetted instructional materials and lesson plans are the basis for school level standards based planning and instruction.
+Teacher representatives from each course and or grade level meet four times a year with district Subject Area Specialists to develop/review curriculum maps, mini-formative assessments, teacher resources and instructional materials.
+These District Professional Learning Communities (PLCs) work to ensure that curriculum, instruction, and assessment are based on applicable state standards.
+This process is in addition to a standards-based instructional materials review program that is used when the district adopts the primary instructional materials for a course.

+The teacher representatives work with instructors and administrators at the school level to ensure that the results of the District PLCs are implemented at the school level.
+The curriculum maps, which include links to vetted instructional materials and lesson plans are the basis for school-level standards- based planning, instruction, assessment and re-teaching as needed.

-In addition to what each teacher is doing to promote learning and measure student performance, District Formative Assessments are given in the core instructional programs to assess student mastery of standards, guide instructional practice and inform district planning.
+In addition to what each teacher is doing to promote learning and measure student performance, District midterm and final exams are given in the secondary core instructional programs to assess student mastery of standards, guide instructional practice, and inform district planning.
 Detailed data reports are accessed through Performance Plus which is a reporting system available to all teachers and administrators.
-These reports are used by teachers, administrators and district staff to ensure that instruction and assessment are designed to produce student mastery of the Florida Standards.
+These reports are used by teachers, administrators, and district staff to ensure that instruction and assessment are designed to produce student mastery of the Florida Standards.
 The reports are also used with individual students and parents as needed to assist them in understanding the standards and learning expectations.

-Administrators meet with teachers in grade level / content area Professional Learning Communities to review reports from Performance Plus and analyze results with the intent of planning instruction to differentiate, intervene, re-teaching, and innovate to improve student mastery of the standards.
-The same information is used to review curriculum maps and instructional materials/resources as to their effectiveness in promoting standards based instruction and learning.
+Administrators meet with teachers in elementary grade-level or secondary content area PLCs to review reports from Performance Plus and analyze results with the intent of planning instruction to differentiate, intervene, re-teach, and innovate to improve student mastery of the standards.
+The same information is used to review curriculum maps and instructional materials/resources as to their effectiveness in promoting standards-based instruction and learning.

-This process is repeated each quarter and serves as the foundation for a standards based continuous improvement model that uses student performance data to evaluate and improve curriculum, instruction and assessment in a manner designed to promote the highest level student mastery of the Florida Standards.
+This process is repeated each quarter and serves as the foundation for a standards-based continuous improvement model that uses student performance data to evaluate and improve curriculum, instruction, and assessment for the highest level student mastery of the Florida Standards.